ceqi/qc-pocket/about.markdown

 QC - Software Engineer

-This site is my notes and Reading Material collection point
+This site is my notes and reading material collection point